jermbo/Talks/OpenSourceSoftware/ScratchYourOwnItch.md

 ### How can you contribute

 ## Does this directly lead to success

+Some say, success is being in the right place at the right time.
+While I agree that luck is involved, I would like to add that being prepared is very crucial.
+If the right opportunity comes up and your are not prepared for it, that opportunity will pass you by.

+I firmly believe the opportunities have presented themselves to me because of my preparation.

 ### Success is what you make it

+Personally, I believe success is what you make it.
+If you always compare yourself to the top players and wonder "what if", you will not be a success.

+If you take a step back, look at where you came from, where you currently are, and where you want to go, then you will be a success.

+It's not bad to have goals and aim for the stars.
+But if all you focus on is "I have not reached the stars", then things will be disappointing.

+Take a moment, celebrate the small wins, acknowledge the growth, learn from your mistakes, grow yourself, and success will follow.

 ### Impostor Syndrome

+"Impostor Syndrome is a psychological pattern in which an individual doubts their skills, talents or accomplishments and has a persistent internalized fear of being exposed as a "fraud".
+Despite external evidence of their competence, those experiencing this phenomenon remain convinced that they are frauds, and do not deserve all they have achieved." - [Wikipedia](https://en.wikipedia.org/wiki/Impostor_syndrome)

+I believe a small dose of this is healthy.
+This means you are aware of what you don't know and strive to know more.
+Striving to be better is a good thing.

+This is a very slippery slope.
+One can quickly slip into down and never try anything new or challenge themselves.

+I bring this up to so you can be aware of what's this is called, not to scare you.
+You will feel this way multiple times in your career.
+It's ok.
+Things will click and understanding will happen.